yzerlaut/paper/README.md

 - Need a LaTeX distribution, e.g. [MiKTeX](https://miktex.org/download) on MsWin, TeXlive on Linux (`apt-get install texlive-base`).
 Some additional LaTeX packages will be need (e.g. `float`, `wrapgfig`, `multirow`, ...)

-- `finalyZ` source code
+- `finalyz` source code

-Clone the repository and `source` the main script with:
+Clone the repository and install the module
 ```
 git clone https://github.com/yzerlaut/finalyz
-source finalyz/run.sh
+cd finalyz/
+pip install .
 ```

 ## Use

 1. perform your quantitative analysis as store your results as `your_study_file.npz` (see the [documentation notebook](./docs/notebook.ipynb) for an example of such analysis file)
-2. draft your paper on a "txt" file (see the templates in the [template folder](https://github.com/yzerlaut/finalyz/tree/master/templates)
+2. draft your paper/presentation/report on a "txt" file (see the templates in the [template folder](https://github.com/yzerlaut/finalyz/tree/master/templates)
 3. compile it with:

 ```
-finalyz you_paper.txt --study_file your_study_file.npz
+python -m finalyz you_paper.txt --study_file your_study_file.npz
 ```
 (see the below section  [Manuscript Templates](https://github.com/yzerlaut/finalyz#manuscript-templates) for a few shortcuts to specific journal formats, preprint templates, ...)